KENG MANAGEMENT COMMITTEE

 I call myself a ‘pracademic’ or practitioner-academic.
 I have a background in Organisational Psychology and have focused much of my practice-research career exploring workplace bullying, facilitating change and supporting partnerships.
 I came to Logan in 2014 as part of my role in the CREATE project.
 Since then, I have forged strong relationships and connections throughout the community in Logan.
 I have always loved the sense of community in Logan and the affection and passion people have for this community.
 KENG is a brilliant example of what makes Logan such a great place to live and work.
 While I don’t live in Logan it is a privilege to work here in the community.
 Supporting KENG is one way I can give back to a community that has welcomed me so warmly.

-Uncle Noel Summers - Committee Member
+Uncle Barry – Committee Member

-Uncle Noel Summers – Committee Member
+Elizabeth Skinner – Committee Member

 X